-- Differentiate between bacteria, archaea, and eukarya.
+- Differentiate between Bacteria, Archaea, and Eukarya

 - Explain why the flourishing of cyanobacteria led to the oxygenation of the atmosphere.

-- Place the evolution of the three domains of life on the geologic time scale.
+- Place the evolution of the three domains of life on the geologic time scale

-- Describe the importance of prokaryotes (bacteria and archaea) with respect to human health and environmental processes.
+- Describe the importance of prokaryotes (Bacteria and Archaea) with respect to human health and environmental processes

-Three domains of life on Earth
+Three Domains of Life on Earth

 DNA sequence comparisons and structural and biochemical comparisons consistently categorize all living organisms into 3 primary domains: Bacteria, Archaea, and Eukarya (also called Eukaryotes; these terms can be used interchangeably).
-Both Bacteria and Archaea are prokaryotes, single-celled microorganisms with no nuclei, and Eukarya includes us and all other animals, plants, fungi, and single-celled protists – all organisms whose cells have nuclei to enclose their DNA apart from the rest of the cell.
+Both Bacteria and Archaea are prokaryotes, single-celled microorganisms with no nuclei, and Eukarya includes us and all other animals, plants, fungi, and single-celled protists; all Eukarya are organisms whose cells have nuclei to enclose their DNA apart from the rest of the cell.
 The fossil record indicates that the first living organisms were prokaryotes (Bacteria and Archaea), and eukaryotes arose a billion years later.

 Study Tip: It is suggested that you create a chart to compare and contrast the three domains of life as you read.